FlashDrag/cyclebay/README.md

 * Add product color
 - [ ] Edit product
 - [ ] Delete product
+To delete a product, I used defensive design.
+When a store owner tries to delete a product, the browser will display a modal window with a warning message.
+The store owner will have to confirm the deletion.
+This will prevent accidental deletion of the product.
+Also the app checks if the user is a superuser, and accepts only post requests that implemented by the `@require_POST` decorator and jquery ajax post method.

 <!-- TODO: dynamic categories. owner can add new category. it will be displayed in navbar dropdown menu -->
 <!-- TODO: dynamic colors. they use own model -->